-Minimum Requirements Advanced Requirements Requirement is met: yes (✔) or no (💢) Findings and Observations Requirement is met: yes (✔) or no (╳) Findings and Observations procurement plans.
+Minimum Requirements Adv anced Ro equirements Requirement is met: yes (✔) or no (※) Findings and Observations Requirement is met: yes (🖋) or no (💢) Findings and Observations procurement plans.
 PEC is familiar with procurement issues for small hydropower plants.
 For the Sebzor project, supplies have been split up logically into a number of packages, on the basis of a good understanding of the market, objectives such as best value-for- money and promoting local companies, and an initial implementation schedule. installing the operating rooms for the Sebzor and Khorog substations.
 Local content issues are included in PEC's internal skill development programs, e.g. FIDIC contract training, IHA training and automation and protection courses.
-Manag igement Processes are in place to manage ge the fol Most of the donor-funded projects PEC management is aware of the major internal and external governance risks and challenges, e.g. the upcoming expiration of the concession agreement, transboundary issues with Afghanistan, power • corporate, political and public sector risks $\checkmark$ have involved updates to PEC corporate governance arrangements, e.g. for financial management with modernized accounting and additional staff, and arrangements with central government that limit political and public sector risks.
+Manag gement Processes are in place to manag ge the fol Most of the donor-funded projects have involved updates to PEC corporate governance arrangements, e.g. for financial management with major internal and external governance risks and challenges, e.g. the upcoming expiration of the concession agreement, transboundary issues with Afghanistan, power transmission arrangements, the need for power diversification, skill corporate, political and public sector risks ~ modernized accounting and additional staff, and arrangements with central government that limit political and public sector risks.
 PEC maintains good relations at all government levels.
 The former PEC General Director became Minister of Energy and Water Resources in 2020.
-Processes are in place to anticipate and respond to emerging risks and opportunities $\checkmark$ transmission arrangements, the need for power diversification, skill shortages etc. For example, PEC has identified a few scenarios concerning the concession agreement and commenced internal discussions.
+Processes are in place to anticipate and respond to emerging risks and opportunities \checkmark shortages etc. For example, PEC has identified a few scenarios concerning the concession agreement and commenced internal discussions.
 To deal with local skill shortage issues, PEC appointed two expatriate consultants, for E&S and H&S, to provide technical guidance to the PEC team.
 Also, PEC works closely with various donor agencies, who provide technical guidance and assistance to PEC projects.